justinvos/wavereader/README.md

 # podcast-feed

 **podcast-feed** is a really simple and straightforward podcast feed reader.
-Just download the `podcast-feed.js` file and place it anywhere within your Node project.
-To get started using **podcast-feed.js**, all you need is the following code snippet.
+Just install using the `npm install podcast-feed` command and require it within your Node project.
+To get started using **podcast-feed**, all you need is the following code snippet.

 ```
-var podcastFeed = require("path/to/podcast-feed.js");
+var podcastFeed = require("podcast-feed");

 podcastFeed.parse(url, function(podcast) {
 	// calls back with a Podcast object